mybadstudios/WUSerials/README.md

 # Automatic WooCommerce integration

-All WooCommerce integration for all Bridge extensions is enabled by installing the<br>[http://mybadstudios.com/wordpress-systems/wumoney/](Bridge : Money plugin) on your website.
+All WooCommerce integration for all Bridge extensions is enabled by installing the<br> [Bridge : Money plugin](http://mybadstudios.com/wordpress-systems/wumoney/) on your website.

 If you have that plugin installed and enabled then all you need to do to integrate Bridge : Serials into WooCommerce is to create a normal WooCommerce virtual, non-downloadable product and give it an SKU using the format WUSKU_GID_GAME (where GID is the actual Game ID of the game you are selling).<br>That is all.
 You are done!